stillarrow/uva-ml-course/README.md

 ## 4. Assignments and Final Project

-- **Homework (72%)**:
+- **Homework (75%)**:
-	- There will be **six** homeworks and each of them is worth 12%.
+	- There will be **five** homeworks and each of them is worth 15%.
 	- Although collaboration on homework is *not* encouraged, students are allowed to discuss with their classmates.
 But, directly copying answers from others is definitely considered as plagiarism.
-- **Project (20%)**:<br> There is only one course project and the credit breaks down to four parts
+- **Project (21%)**:<br> There is only one course project and the credit breaks down to four parts
     - Project proposal: 5%
     - Midterm report: 5%
     - Final project presentation: 5%
-    - Final project report: 5%
+    - Final project report: 6%
-    - Other than using the machine learning and NLP libraries including Sklearn, PyTorch, Tensorflow, NLTK, spaCy, AllenNLP, students need to implemented the rest of the proposed model by themselves.
+    - Other than using the machine learning libraries including Sklearn, PyTorch, Tensorflow, students need to implemented the rest of the proposed model by themselves.
 Copying code from any resources (e.g., Github, Bitbucket, and Gitlab) is prohibited and will be considered as plagiarism.
     - Students should team up for this project, each group can have up to four students.
-- **Class participation (8%)**:<br> At four randomly-selected lectures in this semester, we will take attendance.
-Each is worth 2%.
+- **Class participation (4%)**:<br> At four randomly-selected lectures in this semester, we will take attendance.
+Each is worth 1%.

 ### 4.1 Grading Policy